Life on Life: The Key to Sustainable InfluenceJul 10, 2019

 Many in the business community have also talked and written about a leadership strategy of life-on-life interaction.
-This Forbes article notes five advantages of business leaders opening up their lives a bit more to subordinates:
+This Forbes article is nearly a decade old, but still dead on, noting five advantages of business leaders opening up their lives a bit more to subordinates:

 - Problems are solved faster

 - Teams are built easier

 - People begin to promote trust in their leader

 - Higher levels of performance emerge

 It’s very clear from history that Jesus’ method promoted His followers’ trust in their leader and a strongly built team.
 They definitely believed in life-on-life mentoring.
 After all, decades later we see the great Apostle Paul espousing the same influence philosophy.
 Look what he said to the people in one town—“Because we loved you so much, we were delighted to share with you not only the gospel of God but our lives as well.”
 (1 Thessalonians 2:8)